Do you want to build a website, but have no idea how to start? Are you overwhelmed by the options?

 - Confirm that you aren’t pinching someone else’s name by searching it at copyright.gov.

-- Avoid numbers or hyphens, they won’t do you or your brand any favours.
+- Avoid numbers or hyphens.
+They won’t do you or your brand any favors.

 - You need to believe in your domain name- it’s the most important part of your website’s identity, and it’s the hook that’s going to reel in visitors.
 Give it some proper thought!